meet the family

 Nathan, Cameron AND Max BuchholZ

-Cameron is a junior at the University of Vermont majoring in neuroscience with minors in chemistry and math.
-Cam enjoys skiing and chess.
-Max is a junior in high school and looking at colleges based on how good the skiing near them is.
-Nathan is a sophomore in high school and loves playing soccer.
+Cameron is living the Vermont life.
+He enjoys skiing and chess.
+Max is a senior in high school and looking at colleges based on how good the skiing near them is.
+Nathan is a junior in high school and loves playing soccer.
 Both Max and Nate play ultimate frisbee.
 Beside working on the farm, the boys have provided us with a steady stream of labor from their friends.